vertica/vertica-kubernetes/CONTRIBUTING.md

 git checkout -b my-fix-branch
 ```

-## Step 3: Setup the development environment
+## 3. Set up the development environment

-Refer to the [develolper](DEVELOPER.md) document on how to setup your environment.
+Refer to the [developer](DEVELOPER.md) document to setup your environment.

-## Step 4: Implement your fix or feature
+## 4. Implement your fix or feature

 At this point, you're ready to make your changes.

 ### License Headers

-Every file in this project must use the following Apache 2.0 header (with the appropriate year or years in the "[yyyy]" box; if a copyright statement from another party is already present in the code, you may add the statement on top of the existing copyright statement):
+Every file in this project must use the following Apache 2.0 header.
+Make sure that you replace the `[yyyy]` box on the first line with the appropriate year or years.
+If a copyright statement from another party is already present in the code, you should add the statement on top of the existing copyright statement:

 ```
 Copyright (c) [yyyy] Micro Focus or one of its affiliates.